simon-ritchie/apysc/docstring_markdowns/apysc/_geom/path_control_x_interface.md

 ### `_append_control_x_linking_setting` method docstring

-Append a control_x attribute linking setting.
+Append a control_x attribute linking settings.

 ### `_initialize_control_x_if_not_initialized` method docstring

-Initialize the _control_x attribute if it hasn't been initialized yet.
+Initialize the _control_x attribute if this instance does not initialize it yet.

 ### `_make_snapshot` method docstring